adamjtaylor/nextflow_msi/README.md

 - k-means cluster with cosine distance and k = 2
 - save mean spectra of each cluster
 - save datacube, pixel locations and mean spectra
+- return these in a matlab v7.3 (hdf5) file